Cherry Valley, California

 One parent asked me “why is Saturn so special with its rings” and my quick response was “God liked it so he put a ring on it!”
 To the laughs of the audience.

-The end of the presentation was timed perfectly, as it was finally dark by the time I was done, and stars were just coming out.
+Thankfully, the end of the presentation was timed perfectly, as it was finally dark by the time I was done, and stars were just coming out.

 And at last but not least, it was time to view Jupiter and Saturn through the telescope.